 Once the glue was dry, I added removable wall mounting adhesive strips to the back of the heart and hung it in my Valentine’s Day gallery wall.

 I love the rainbow heart and it was so easy to make with my machine.
 Plus, since I used MDF, the whole thing only cost $2 to make!
 Such a good deal!
 And now that I am thinking about it, these would be fun to make in miniature and put the pieces plus a few crayons or markers into a clear poly bag as a fun valentine’s craft for kids to hand out instead of candy!

-If making things and selling the finished product isn’t for you, you may be wondering if you really need a Glowforge, but there are so many other was to use the machine besides just crafting.
+If making and selling things isn’t for you, you may be wondering if you really need a Glowforge.
+However, there are so many other was to use the machine besides just crafting.
 For example, you can cut products for other people, or even make your own craft kits to sell on Etsy.
 The possibilities with this machine really are endless.
-As I mentioned above, be sure to check out my link if you are at all interested so that you can save $$$ on yours.
+As I mentioned above, be sure to check out my link if you are at all interested.
+That way you can save $$$ on yours!